Copper mining in the United States: Alaska

 Alaska is not currently a significant copper producer.

 Russian explorers discovered copper on the Kasaan Peninsula of Prince of Wales Island in southeastern Alaska about 1865.
 Mining began in the period 1895–1900, and continued until shortly after World War I. Copper is present as chalcopyrite, occurring with magnetite, pyrite, garnet, epidote, diopside, and hornblende, in replacement deposits in greenstone.
 Gold and silver were recovered as byproducts.

 Copper was discovered at Prince William Sound in 1897.
-Deposits were associated with pillow basalts alterered to greenstone.
+Deposits were associated with pillow basalts altered to greenstone.
 The basalts are interbedded with slate and greywacke, faulted, and intruded by granitic rocks.
 The principal mines were the Beatson-Bonanza mine at Latouche and the Ellamar mine, which accounted for 96% of the copper produced.
 Other mines were the Midas mine near Valdez, the Threeman mine, and the Fidalgo-Alaska mine at Port Fidalgo, Alaska.
 Mining began in 1900, and continued until 1930.
 Total production was 96,000 tonnes of copper.

 Historically, the largest copper mining district in Alaska was the Nizina district, the principal mines of which (Erie mine, Jumbo mine, Bonanza mine, Mother Lode mine, and Green Butte mine) were at Kennecott, Alaska, four miles north of McCarthy.
 The copper is present as chalcocite in veins and irregular replacements in the Triassic Chitistone Limestone.
 Some silver was also produced as a byproduct.
 The mine at Kennecott gave rise to Kennecott Copper Corporation, which outlasted the mine, and is still a major mining company.
 The deposit was discovered in 1900, and once a railroad connection was built, the mine operated from 1911 to 1938, after which Kennecott became a ghost town.
 The town is now a National Historic Landmark.

 The Pebble Mine is a proposed copper-gold-molybdenum mine.
 The deposit is a large porphyry copper-gold-molybdenum deposit, and if developed would be a major producer of those metals.